Nao (robot): Software

-The Nao robot is controlled by a specialised Linux-based operating system, dubbed NAOqi.
+The Nao robot is controlled by a specialized Linux-based operating system, dubbed NAOqi.
 The OS powers the robot's multimedia system, which includes four microphones (for voice recognition and sound localization), two speakers (for multilingual text-to-speech synthesis) and two HD cameras (for computer vision, including facial and shape recognition).
 The robot also comes with a software suite that includes a graphical programming tool dubbed Choregraphe, a simulation software package and a software developer's kit.
 Nao is furthermore compatible with the Microsoft Robotics Studio, Cyberbotics Webots, and the Gostai Studio (URBI).

 In August 2018, RobotLAB released Engage!
 K12.
 It is an online learning platform for schools that enhance the use of NAO for STEM, Coding and Engineering.
 In February 2018, Finnish company Utelias Technologies released Elias Robot, a learning application that helps to learn languages with NAO.